 The belief is that certain personality traits are more prevalent among women who develop breast cancer is commonly held.
-While a possible connection between stress and breast cancer is plausible, it is difficult to devise a mechanism of action that would account for an association between specific personality traits or a "cancer personality" and risk of breast cancer.
+While a possible connection between stress and breast cancer is plausible, it is difficult to devise a mechanism of action that would account for an association between specific personality traits or a "cancer personality."

 In fact, no such connection has been found in the numerous studies that have been undertaken to examine this question.